supersjellie/openhab-itho-fan/README.md

 	* It will show a popup screen you can use to manually set a value between 20 and 254
 	* If it happens to be the low/medium/high (+-5), this button will show green
 	* Any other value will make the setup/wrench button green
-5. It has a humidity icon
+5. It has a humidity icon (optional)
 	* Between 40 and 60% (recommended values for health) it will be green, else gray
 	* small 5 dots indicator (for every 20%)
 	* Pressing it will show a 24 hour humidity graph (new!)
-6. It had a auto control icon
+6. It has a auto control icon
 	* If it shows a moon, it's in night mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
 	* If it shows a sun, it's in day mode.
 If the icon is green with according speed.
 If gray a manual change had been made.
 	* If it shows a tornado, it spinned up for humidity.
 If the icon is green with according speed.
 If gray a manual change had been made (timer button will also be green).